williamboxhall/tcp-sockets/README.md

 3. **Domain** is where all the domain concepts and rich behaviour/rules live.
 Here you will find the business rules for deciding which `User`s should receive which `Event`s according to their `EventType` and content
 4. **Infrastructure** is just generic stuff you could find in any project

+The code is also pretty lean, avoiding bringing in unnecessary abstractions, generification or class explosion